-Here we report brief descriptions of the last investigated topics including lists of recently published papers.
+Here we report brief descriptions of the our main topics including lists of recently published papers.

 Compressed Sensing (CS) is a emerging topic in the area of Signal Processing.
 Our contribution focuses on a new methodology for CS which is based on the design of acquisition sequences that are able to maximize what we call "rakeness" (corresponding to the average energy of the CS sample).
 With respect to the standard CS aprroach (it is based on acquisition sequences generated as instances of independent and identically distributed random variable) the proposed rakeness-based CS produces beneficts that can be used to either reduce the minimum number of CS samples needed to correctly represents a inpu signal instances (to increment the compression ratio) or rather to reduce the reconstruction error for a fixed amount os CS samples.
 For references and more details go to dedicated web site .